DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Parameters.md

 # Parameters

-Lets start on the Parameters tab.
-In this window it is possible to create new parameters, import and explort them and make some batch editions.
+Let's start with the Parameters tab.
+In this window you can create new parameters, import and export them and make some batch edits.

 ## Add Parameters

-Click Add Parameters button to create a new parameter.
+Click on the Add Parameters button to create a new parameter.

 ![ParaManager add parameter](../../assets\images\PM-Pm-AddParameter.gif)